You can access public Wi-Fi pretty much anywhere these days from coffee shops, airports, and restaurants to public transport.

 The only real solution to stay protected and enjoy 100% privacy is to encrypt your data and your IP address.
 This is exactly what a VPN can do for you.

-Even though they are offering VPNs and proxies for free, they are not losing money, trust me!
-Most of them are in fact getting rich by selling your online behavior data to media, advertising or data companies that are investing huge budgets in learning how to control and manipulate online masses.
+Most of free VPN provides are in fact getting rich by selling their online behaviour data to media, advertising or data companies that are investing huge budgets in learning how to control and manipulate online masses.

 A premium VPN service like VPNCity that has a zero-logging policy and military-grade encryption costs only $2-3/month.
-That’s literally less than 10 cents a day.
-Why on earth would you use a free VPN and risk your entire private data for only $2-3/mo?
+That’s less than 10 cents a day!
+Why on earth would you use a free VPN and risk your entire private data for only $2-$3/mo?